 BE AWESOME, BE STRONG

-Strength, Fitness and Movement Classes for Children incorporate balance work, coordination exercises, yoga, resistance bands, body weight exercise, and functional movements.
-We will walk, jog, run, sprint, jump, lift, push, pull, bend, twist, turn, stand, climb and lunge.
-Classes will include a variety of different methods including circuit style fitness, yoga and body weight mat work, weights and resistance bands, games, and sport drills, Please wear comfortable clothing, bring a water bottle, comfy socks and also bring a yoga mat to class.
-Children MUST wear athletic type shoes to class.
-Pick a shoe they can run, jump and climb in.
+Participants should wear comfortable clothing, bring a water bottle, and also bring a yoga mat or small blanket to class.
+You MUST wear athletic type shoes to class.
+Pick a shoe you can run, jump and climb in.
 Parents may stay and observe OR participate in class alongside their child.

 "Strength-training programs may include the use of free weights, weight machines, elastic tubing, or an athlete's own body weight.
 Multiple studies have shown that strength training, with proper technique and strict supervision, can increase strength in preadolescents and adolescents" (Council of Sports Medicine, 2008).